Opinion | 7 ways Trump and his cabal are using government to corrupt the election

 Validating fake narratives about Hunter Biden.
 Trump’s Republican Senate allies still continue to pursue a phony investigation designed to fake-validate a series of smears about Hunter Biden’s activities in Ukraine.

-These have been thoroughly debunked, and the Treasury Department just sanctioned a foreign official pushing similar narratives as a Russian agent pushing Russian disinformation.
+These have been thoroughly debunked, and the Treasury Department just issued sanctions against a foreign official pushing similar narratives, calling him a Russian agent pushing Russian disinformation.
 (Here one part of government is doing the right thing against Trump’s Senate cronies.)

 But the Senate GOP probe is plainly being pursued with the goal of releasing a report to generate news both-sides stories that cast a miasmic pall of corruption over both Bidens.